 This reading was done November 3, 2016 with the polls showing Hillary Clinton beating Donald Trump.
 The result consisted of hexagram 22,”Grace,” attractive, charismatic, superficial and hexagram 6, “Conflict,” contentious, controversial, antagonistic.
 The theme of this reading is clearly about Trump.
 After conducting a divisive campaign, Trump unexpectedly won the election but Clinton won the popular vote by 2.9 million votes.
 The Trump administration was plagued by numerous conflicts.
 Another theme is that a superficial perception of issues fueled antagonistic views.
 That could explain the outcome of this election.

 This reading was done June 15, 2016.
 The vote took place June 23.
-The result consisted of hexagram 24, “Return,” turnaround, about-face, rebellion and hexagram 27, “The Corners of the Mouth,” voicing, expressing.
-Since “returning” is not applicable in this situation, the only phrase these hexagrams can form is “A rebellion (against the E.U.) was expressed.”
+The result consisted of hexagram 24, “Return,” turnaround, about-face, reversal and hexagram 27, “The Corners of the Mouth,” voicing, expressing.
+The theme is not about staying the course.
+The only phrase these hexagrams can form is “A reversal (against the E.U.) was expressed.”
 Continue reading

 Monica, a married young woman, quit a very demanding job in a big consulting firm that left her exhausted.
 She wanted to work under different conditions and wondered what type of company would be most suitable to her.
 After a brief discussion with me, she categorized the possible companies in three types: big, startup, and non-profit.
 Then she asked: What type of company should I consider for my next job?
 Continue reading